-Next up, the hated/beloved Walmart.
+Next up, is the hated/beloved Walmart.
 If you’re the former, not the latter, skip to this section.

 Wal-Mart Guatemala City

-Wal-Mart has many locations in Guatemala – the also own Despensa Familiar and MaxiDespensa.
+Walmart has many locations in Guatemala – they also own Despensa Familiar and MaxiDespensa.
 Some people still refer to it as Hiper Paiz, as it was known before Wal-Mart bought the Guatemalan chain out.
 There are still Paiz Supermarkets around, which is very nice.
-In fact, the closest one is in San Lucas, only 25 minutes from Antigua and in a new shopping mall just off CA-1, the main highway that leads to Guatemala City.
+In fact, the closest one is in San Lucas, only 25 minutes from Antigua, and in a new shopping mall just off CA-1, the main highway that leads to Guatemala City.

 Wal-Mart, like McDonald’s, is a remarkably similar experience no matter where you go – no exception here.
-Very similar layout and similar products.
+Very similar layouts and similar products.

-Of course, no membership needed here, and prices are decent.
+Of course, no membership is needed here, and prices are decent.
 Don’t bother at all with produce here or at PriceSmart, as it’s much cheaper at the Mercado.

 In fact, during this trip, I saw a bag of avocados at PriceSmart retailing at five per Q30+ ($ 3.79 USD).
 A steal, right?
 Except that the next day, a friend bought six avocados at Antigua’s Mercado for Q2.
 No, that’s not a typo.
 Literally for $ 0.25 USD.
 Now, buying new clothing at the Mercado, I would not recommend it unless you enjoy purchasing very disposable clothing.